Animal symbolism in Chinese art 兽 shòu

 A picture showing someone riding on an elephant symbolizes happiness 骑象 qí xiàng as it sounds like 吉祥 jí xiáng ‘auspicious; lucky’; to reinforce the motif, the cloth on the elephant’s back often has the symbols for good fortune.
 The cloth represents a saddle 鞍 ān that is a homophone for 安 ān ‘contentment; peace’.
 A vase and an elephant gives the wish for 太平有象 tài píng yǒu xiàng ‘great peace and security will soon appear’ (as vase 瓶 píng sounds the same as ‘peace’).

-Ivory (象牙 xiàng yá ‘elephant tooth’) has been used for thousands of years for carved ornaments and the import of African ivory through Hong Kong is still an active but illegal trade.
+Ivory (象牙 xiàng yá ‘elephant tooth’) has been used for thousands of years for carved ornaments and the import of African ivory through Hong Kong was for a long time an active but illegal trade.
 It first came from Indian elephants.
-When elephants were plentiful their trunks was considered a culinary delicacy and their hide was used to bind serious wounds.
+When elephants were numerous their trunks was considered a culinary delicacy and their hide was used to bind serious wounds.

 Fish 鱼 yú

 Fish symbolize a wish for abundance and affluence, this is one of the best known homophones as 余 yú meaning ‘surplus’ so a child with a fish symbolize a wish for extra children.
 A goldfish 金鱼 jīn yú is a standard symbol for ‘an abundance of gold’.
 Chinese people have for a long time kept fish as pets in ponds and bowls.